Pattern formation and exotic order in driven-dissipative Bose-Hubbard systems

-In order to analyze the different kinds of stationary solutions that the equations above have and their stability, it is convenient to transform them to reciprocal space (as in the main text, we adopt a square-lattice notation for simplicity, but everything is trivially adapted to any type of lattice geometry).
-Using the relations
+In order to analyze the different kinds of stationary solutions that the equations above have and their stability, it is convenient to transform them to reciprocal space.
+Using the relations (we define for convenience the number of lattice sites $N=L^2$)

 between the amplitudes in real and reciprocal space, and the identity $\sum_{\mathbf{i}}e^{i\mathbf{k}\cdot\mathbf{i}}=N\delta_{\mathbf{k},\mathbf{0}}$, Eqs. (\ref{GPsup}) are turned into